srinathvrao/WhoIsInIt/README.md

 <br/>It took me 5.94 seconds because I had a 2.75 Mbps upload speed.
 (I live under a rock :) )

 #### All the face data - on your phone.
 Nothing is stored on a server.
-Your photo is sent to the Clarifai API to return the face embedding.
+Your photo is sent to the Clarifai API, only to return the face embedding.

 **References have been given at the end.**